-The Massachusetts Academy of Family Physicians, is excited to announce a live, American Board of Family Medicine (ABFM)- endorsed Maintenance of Certification Knowledge Self-Assessment (KSA) group study focused on a new topic in 2019.
-This program is limited to the first 30 MassAFP members who register.
+The Massachusetts Academy of Family Physicians Education Committee is currently working to schedule an American Board of Family Medicine (ABFM)- endorsed Maintenance of Certification Knowledge Self-Assessment (KSA) group study to take place in late 2021.
+More information on the event is coming soon.

 Additional ABFM activity fees apply.

 At the session attendees will work together to complete the Knowledge Self-Assessment of the topic content area.
 Upon passing the assessment you will receive 10 ABFM Certification Points and 8 CME Credits.

 The Knowledge Self-Assessment (KSA) and the Clinical Self-Assessment (CSA) have 3-year repeat limits.
 Before registering for any KSA or CSA please check with the ABFM to see which topics you have completed in the past three years.
 Visit the MC-FP section of the ABFM website for more information or call (877) 223-7437.

 If this is your first step in the Family Medicine Certification process, please be sure to contact the ABFM (877-223-7437) and obtain your ABFM ID.
 If you do not recall your password, please use the "Help!
 I forgot my password and/or username" link on the ABFM website to reset your password.
 If you have any questions about how many Family Medicine Certification activities are required for you at this time and/or when you need to complete them, the ABFM can assist you.
 In addition to the MassAFP fee to participate in the group session, the ABFM charges an annual certification process fee.

 If you have questions regarding this session, please contact us at (888) 871-9181.